-- Replicate Hive ACID tables between CDP Private Cloud Base clusters using REPL commands - You cannot use the REPL commands (REPL DUMP and REPL LOAD) to replicate Hive ACID table data between two CDP Private Cloud Base clusters. - CREATE TABLE that specifies a managed table location - Do not use the LOCATION clause to create a managed table.
+CREATE TABLE that specifies a managed table location

+Do not use the LOCATION clause to create a managed table.
 Hive assigns a default location in the warehouse to managed tables.

+CREATE INDEX

-That default location is configured in Hive using the hive metastore warehouse dir configuration property, but can be overridden for the database by setting the CREATE DATABASE MANAGEDLOCATION parameter. - CREATE INDEX - Hive builds and stores indexes in ORC or Parquet within the main table, instead of a different table, automatically.
-Set hive.optimize.index.filter to enable use (not recommended--use materialized views instead).
-Existing indexes are preserved and migrated in Parquet or ORC to CDP during upgrade. - Hive metastore (HMS) high availablility (HA) load balancing in CDH - You need to set up HMS HA as described in the documentation. - Local or Embedded Hive metastore server - CDP does not support the use of a local or embedded Hive metastore setup.
+Hive builds and stores indexes in ORC or Parquet within the main table, instead of a different table, automatically.
+Set hive optimize index filter to enable use (not recommended--use materialized views instead).
+Existing indexes are preserved and migrated in Parquet or ORC to CDP during upgrade.

+• Hive metastore (HMS) high availablility (HA) load balancing

+You need to set up HMS HA as described in the documentation (see link below).

+• Local or Embedded Hive metastore server

+CDP does not support the use of a local or embedded Hive metastore setup.